 Vietnam, Ha Long Bay © guido da rozze

 Shaped like an elongated 'S', Vietnam stretches along the east coast of the Indochinese Peninsula.
 A local metaphor likens it to a long bamboo pole hung with two baskets of rice, represented by the two fertile regions at either end of the country.
 The lush Red River Delta and the highlands in the north, known for their magnificent scenery and colourful hill tribes, complement the agricultural plains and floating markets of the Mekong Delta in the south perfectly.
-In between these spaces lie miles of white sandy beaches, towering mountains, rivers and dense forests, and the thousands of bizarre rock and cave formations on the islands of Halong Bay.

 The impact of Japanese and Chinese trade, French occupation and American intervention has had on obvious influence on Vietnam.
 These influences are readily apparent in the vivid legacy from different cultures evident in the character of its towns, as well as in the architecture and food.
 The quaint town of Hoi An, once a major trading port, boasts the perfectly preserved architectural influences of the Asian merchants from the north, while the broad leafy boulevards of the capital Hanoi and Ho Chi Minh City are reminiscent of France.

 Ancient temples and colourful pagodas are scattered throughout the urban centres, while among them stand hotels of modern luxury.
-Despite rapid economic expansion over recent years, its cultural roots remain strong.
+Despite rapid economic expansion over recent years, Vietnam's cultural roots remain strong.
 It is a country that reveres its past heroes, a nation that has collectively put the woes of war behind it, and houses a people who welcome visitors to their country with open arms and friendly smiles.

 Best time to visit Vietnam